algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 There are a number of options for the use case of seeing someone's individual vote:

 * **Indexer** - Use the [account transactions indexer endpoint](https://developer.algorand.org/docs/rest-apis/indexer/#get-v2accountsaccount-idtransactions) to query for all `appl` transactions between the voting round start time and end time for the account (note: if the start and end time become mutable then the query would need to change), note: this is cacheable if it's past the end time, or from the moment a transaction is found (assuming that voting is immutable)
+* **Box storage** - Store vote data in a box for each vote caster and query it from algod, note: this also allows for mutable or cancelled voting to be implemented
 * **Local storage cache** - Require vote casters to opt-in to the smart contract and have the smart contract store their answer in local storage, this allows for a single algod call (account information query) to retrieve the local state values for all smart contracts so significantly reduces the number of calls needed
 * **Server API** - Have a server running that caches transactions to the application by listening to all blocks that occur between the start time and end time of the voting round (e.g. using [Conduit](https://developer.algorand.org/articles/developer-preview-of-conduit-a-new-way-to-access-algorand-chain-data/)) and then providing a queryable API of that data